openstack/nova/doc/source/user/flavors.rst

   .. important::

-     While most of your instance vCPUs can run with a real-time policy, you must mark at least one vCPU as non-real-time, to be used for both non-real-time guest processes and emulator overhead (housekeeping) processes.
+     While most of your instance vCPUs can run with a real-time policy, you must either mark at least one vCPU as non-real-time to be account for emulator overhead (housekeeping) or explicitly configure an :ref:`emulator thread policy <extra-specs-emulator-threads-policy>`.

   .. important::